grig23/primetime.en/help/AccountIQ/export-acc-information.md

 **Minimum # Devices**

-The absolute minimum number of devices that have streamed content for the period.
+The actual number of devices (that stream content) is almost certainly greater than the minimum number of devices, specified for a particular account.

 >[!NOTE]
 >